 After setup the Fileshare permissions for Azure Files via Azure RBAC, the second needed permissions are the NFTS permissions.
 This can be setup directly on the client, where the Fileshare is joined.
 Please keep in mind to use a User with appropriate permissions on the Fileshare level and on the Windows Server to set the correctpermissions.

 Enable higher security for SMB traffic with Azure Private link

 When using Azure Fileshares from outside the Azure Network, the traffic flows over the Internet.
 Each Azure Fileshare deployment enable SMB encryption as a default setting and do not allow client communication without encryption.

 When using Azure Files as an replacement for local Fileservers it is not ideal that the traffic flows over the Internet.
 It is possible to move the traffice inside the corporate network and route them over an existing VPN connection between the branch and Azure.
 To secure traffic and keep it within the private network use Azure Private Link.
 Take a look at my article about setup Azure Private Link in an earlier article.

 Higher performance for Azure Files with SMB multichannel

 Per default SMB only use a single channel for communication.
-With the new Azure Files SMB multichannel preview it is possible to enable multichannel communication for SMB.
+With the new Azure Files SMB multichannel preview it is possible to enable multichannel communication for SMB – this is only available for Azure Files Premium (not for Azure Files Standard).
 This increase the performance for the connection between the Client and Fileshare.
-Unfortunately the preview is currently paused.
-As soon as it is available again, I will note this here.

 I hope this gives you good insights in planning for Azure Fileshares as an replacement for Fileservers or for other solutions such as WVD profile shares.
 Please feel free to reach me for questions, for feedback or leave a comment when the article is useful.